BrightspaceUI/create/src/generators/release/templates/configured/_README.md

 The next version number will be determined from the commit messages since the previous release.
 Our semantic-release configuration uses the [Angular convention](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular) when analyzing commits:
 * Commits which are prefixed with `fix:` or `perf:` will trigger a `patch` release.
 Example: `fix: validate input before using`
 * Commits which are prefixed with `feat:` will trigger a `minor` release.
 Example: `feat: add toggle() method`
+* To trigger a MAJOR release, include `BREAKING CHANGE:` with a space or two newlines in the footer of the commit message
 * Other suggested prefixes which will **NOT** trigger a release: `build:`, `ci:`, `docs:`, `style:`, `refactor:` and `test:`.
 Example: `docs: adding README for new component`

 To revert a change, add the `revert:` prefix to the original commit message.
 This will cause the reverted change to be omitted from the release notes.
 Example: `revert: fix: validate input before using`.

-To trigger a MAJOR release, include `BREAKING CHANGE:` with a space or two newlines in the footer of the commit message.

 ### Releases